We will replace your water meter when it is older than 10 years, or when it has a reading greater than 3,400KL.

 If the existing pipework is in good condition, it will only take 15 minutes to replace your meter.
 If the pipework is in poor condition, it may take longer.

 The contractor replacing the meter will let you know how long it will take.
 While the contractor is replacing your meter, your water supply will be turned off.

 After we replace the meter, we will leave another card in your letterbox to let you know.
 This card will include the final reading of you old meter.

 Why are you replacing my water meter if my neighbour’s meter is not being replaced and the houses are the same age?

-I saw the Plumber run the tap water after he replaced the water meter.
+I saw the plumber run the tap water after he replaced my water meter.
 How much water consumption will that add to my account?

 How will I know that the water meter reading is correct after the water meter has been changed?

 You will receive a card to let you know when we will replace your meter.
 You can take a reading before the meter gets replaced.
 When your new meter is installed, you will receive another card in your letterbox with the reading of the old meter.

 If you don't get a chance to read the water meter before we replace it, you can compare the reading on the card with the reading on your most recent rates notice.